Drive smart tips

 Take a load off

-Remove unnecessary racks and other items to reduce the weight of your vehicle to avoid drag and improve your vehicle’s fuel efficiency.
+Remove unnecessary racks and other items to reduce the weight of your vehicle, avoid drag and improve your vehicle’s fuel efficiency.